mouseless/baked/unreleased.md

     jwt support
   - `AuthorizedContent` component is now introduced for to display/hide content
-  - `Select` and `SelectButton` input components are added
+  - `Select` input component is added
-    - `Enum` support is also implemented for options
   - `useQuery` composable is added as a computed data to use query parameters in place for a data
     - When used in query data of a remote data, it forwards current page's all